Internal users - conduct a user audit

 To completely revoke an internal user’s access to Citizen Space, you can either suspend or delete their account.
 By suspending users — meaning they will no longer be able to log into Citizen Space — you can quickly disable their account, preventing access without affecting their activity ownership or needing to make changes across individual activities.

 However, there may be cases when you have to delete a user.
-If you need to delete a user from Citizen Space, you will first need to re-assign their activities to another user within the same department.
+If you need to delete a user from Citizen Space, you will first need to re-assign their activities to another user within the same Workspace.

 You can learn more about how to change permission levels and suspend accounts in our other support article how to add and manage users.